Isla de la Juventud

 - Cuevas de Punta del Este, considered the Sistine Chapel of Caribbean rock art, contains a large number of aboriginal pictographs.

 - “CEAA” Experimental Center of Applied Arts, founded in 1979 by the ceramist and sculptor Carlos Finales Hernández and an initial group of collaborators such as: Amelia Carballo, Ángel Norniella and Walfrido Morales.
-This center was originally called TEAA, Taller Experimental de Artes Aplicadas (Experimental Workshop of Applied Arts) and from its beginnings it was oriented to support the development of ceramics in the Isle of Youth.
+This center was originally called TEAA, Taller Experimental de Artes Aplicadas (Experimental Workshop of Applied Arts) and from its beginnings it was oriented to support the development of ceramics in the Isla de la Juventud.
 Starting from the “CEAA”, ceramic courses were held for children, youth and adults, as well as the creation of the first ceramic magazine in Cuba, which was distributed nationally.
 The national pottery fair was the first of its kind to be held in Cuba, which in the second edition had international participation.
 This fair was presided over by Carlos Finales Hernández.

 - Cristóbal Labra Baseball Stadium, inaugurated in 1957, has a capacity of 3500 people.